opencoweb/coweb/docs/java/deploy.rst

 The admin servlet accepts the following parameters configuring custom session management and security policies.

 delegateClass
-   String name of a :class:`org.coweb.SessionHandlerDelegate` subclass to use instead of the default :class:`org.coweb.DefaultDelegate` which allows any user and any service to participate in a session.
+   String name of a :class:`org.coweb.SessionHandlerDelegate` subclass to use instead of the default :class:`org.coweb.CollabDelegate` which governs the coweb protocol in a session.

 securityClass
    String name of a :class:`org.coweb.CowebSecurityPolicy` subclass to use instead of the base class which allows anonymous access to all sessions.